luca-heltai/bare-dealii-app/README.md

 added to the running tests, so that you can make tests on your application just as you would do with the deal.II library.

+Make sure you have dealii-sak installed, and that you export the environment variable DEAL_II_SAK to point to the location of dealii-sak installation.
+If you don't want to add that to your environment, just add -DDEAL_II_SAK=/path/to/installation to your cmake command.

 Modify the TARGET variable in the CMakeLists.txt to your application name.
 Two libraries named ./tests/${TARGET}lib and ./tests/${TARGET}lib.g will be generated together with the executable when you compile your